daviesgeek/git-revision/README.md

   Returns the short form of a the current git hash
   _Example_: `f1079c1`
 ### `long`
-  Returns the short form of a the current git hash
+  Returns the long form of a the current git hash
   _Example_: `f1079c100a1889a3c75f8de650582bd5b936594c`
 ### `hash`
   Alias of `long`